What place for culture in the municipal elections?

 Breaking out of the soft consensus

 However, two factors are challenging this "soft consensus" in the course of the current term of office.
-On the public policy side, recent years have brought a real discourse of revitalization of cultural policies, supported in particular by recent laws(Law no. 2015-991 of August 7, 2015 on the new territorial organization of the Republic; Law no. 2016-925 of July 7, 2016 on the freedom of creation, architecture and heritage), recognizing, for example, the notion of cultural rights.
+On the public policy side, recent years have brought a real discourse of revitalization of cultural policies, supported in particular by recent laws(Law no. 2015-991 of August 7, 2015 on the new territorial organization of the Republic; Law no. 2016-925 of July 7, 2016 on the freedom of creation, architecture and heritage), recognizing , for example, the notion of cultural rights.

 The catalog of cultural policies has been enriched by new objects and totems.
 They are often based on a desire to break down the barriers between culture, territory, education, the environment... and no longer just between culture, the economy and social issues.
-This is particularly true of local cultural projects in rural or peri-urban areas, which generally lack the resources for professional specialization, and where the aim of cultural action is combined - often fortunately - with objectives of economic development or residential appeal.
+This is particularly true of local cultural projects in rural or peri-urban areas, which generally lack the resources for professional specialization, and where the aim of cultural action is combined - often fortunately - with objectives of economic development or residential attractiveness.
 This is also true in the case of actions combining health policies and artistic intervention, which Chloé Langeard, Françoise Liot and Sarah Montero study in greater detail.

 This de-sectorization can be interpreted as a sign of the weakening of culture (its value per se) in the public policy spectrum.
 But it can also hold out the promise of renewal around the new uses and values of art in society.